<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Experts agree that one of the best ways to calm the nervous system, lower cortisol levels (the stress hormone), and lower the heart rate is by performing a controlled breathing exercise.
 These exercises are safe, convenient, and can be performed anywhere at any time.</p>

-<p>Although there are several different breathing exercises, the <a href="https://www.drweil.com/videos-features/videos/the-4-7-8-breath-health-benefits-demonstration/">4-7-8 breathing exercise</a>, originally coined by Dr. Andrew Weil, M.D., is one of the most popular.</p>
+<p>Although there are several different breathing exercises, the <a href="https://www.drweil.com/videos-features/videos/the-4-7-8-breath-health-benefits-demonstration/"><strong><u>4-7-8 breathing exercise</u></strong></a>, originally coined by Dr. Andrew Weil, M.D., is one of the most popular.</p>

-<p>To perform this exercise, start by placing the tip of your tongue against the roof of your mouth, just behind your front teeth.
-Then, breathe in through your nose to a count of 4, hold the breath to a count of 7, and slowly exhale to a count of 8—repeating this cycle 4 times.</p>
+<p>Start by placing the tip of your tongue against the roof of your mouth, just behind your front teeth, to perform this exercise.
+Then, breathe in through your nose to a count of 4, hold the breath to a count of 7, and slowly exhale to a count of 8, repeating this cycle 4 times.</p>

 <p>Practicing a controlled breathing method, like the 4-7-8 exercise, can help you relax and alleviate stress before bed so you can get to sleep quickly.</p>